isoTROPIC Independent Research Group

 Tropical forests are critical for the future of humanity.
 By 2050, the tropics will host over half of the world’s human population and two thirds of the world’s children who will all be relying on these environments for resources and subsistence (State of the Tropics, 2020).
 Tropical forests also house over half of the Earth’s biodiversity, they play a key role in the operation of climate systems, and they are critical to the planet’s carbon cycle and efforts to keep post-industrial global warming below 2.0°C. Human interaction with these forests therefore have feedbacks of relevance to all of us.

 While tropical forests have traditionally framed as ‘blanks’ on the map of human history – left ‘pristine’ until the onset of industrialized extraction – recent research, including by the members of the isoTROPIC group, is demonstrating the long and varied record of our species’ habitation of – and interaction with – these habitats.
 This ground-breaking work has been made possible by a series of state-of-the-art methodological developments which have overcome barriers often posed by harsh and active burial environments.

-The isoTROPIC group involves a series of key facilities and research project at the Max Planck Institute for the Science of Human History.
+The isoTROPIC group involves a series of key facilities and research projects at the Max Planck Institute of Geoanthropology.
 If you are interested in applying for a PhD or postdoctoral position, or initiating collaborations in any of the methodologies or project areas mentioned, then please get in touch at: email@example.com

 State of the Tropics 2020.
 State of the Tropics 2020 Report.
 Townsville, Australia: James Cook University Press.